Coleman Legal LLP Logo

 Major Road Traffic Accident Compensation

-Major road traffic accidents are a common occurrence in Ireland and can be categorised as non-fatal and fatal.
-According to the Road Safety Authority, there were 123 collisions which resulted in 136 fatalities in 2021.
+Major road traffic accidents are common in Ireland and can be categorised as non-fatal and fatal.
+According to the Road Safety Authority, 123 collisions resulted in 136 fatalities in 2021.

 Major road traffic accident